ILIAS-eLearning/ILIAS/docs/development/security.md

 **Do not file an issue in the bugtracker!**

-1. Write an email to security@lists.ilias.de about your discovery, containing a description of the issue with the scenario in which the problem is triggered and a description of its implications.
+1. Write an email to security@ilias.de about your discovery, containing a description of the issue with the scenario in which the problem is triggered and a description of its implications.
 Please provide all necessary steps to reproduce the issue.
 We kindly ask you to withhold full disclosure of the issue until a fix